The Sensor class methods for computing phase, incidence, and emission angle are all incorrect except for spheres.

 - I think there are some leftover debugging lines commented out in EllipsoidShape's calculateLocalNormal()?
 Otherwise it is not clear why those are in there.

-#21 Updated by Tyler Wilson 12 months ago
+#21 Updated by Tyler Wilson about 1 year ago

 Marjorie's review suggests have been applied.